HenryGJackson/PythonUnitTestFramework/README.md

 The file should include one class named "Test" and that class must have a function run() which returns a tuple of a bool which determines the success of the test and a string which describes the result of the test.

-an example is as follows:
+An example is as follows:

 test.py: